ansys/pyensight/doc/source/getting_started/index.rst

    .\venv\Scripts\python.exe pybuild.py build

-Now you can start developing PyEnSight.
+You can then start developing PyEnSight.

 Start the EnSight session